UNSAT Solver Synthesis via Monte Carlo Forest Search: Related Work

-} Second, it is tempting to use reinforcement learning to directly synthesize heuristic policies that are optimized for problem distributions of interest.
+Second, it is tempting to use reinforcement learning to directly synthesize heuristic policies that are optimized for problem distributions of interest.
 This idea dates back to \citet{Lagoudakis2001}, who used TD-learning to train a policy to select between seven predefined branch heuristics based on simple hand-crafted features.
-With the advent of modern deep learning architectures, practitioners train models that take the raw representation of a problem instance as the model input. \citet{Yolcu2019} learned a local search heuristic for SAT; \citet{Tonshoff2022} built a generic graph neural network-based method for iteratively changing assignments in CSPs; \citet{Lederman2019} used the REINFORCE algorithm to learn an alternative to the VSIDS heuristic for QBF that improved CPU time within an open-source competitive solver; and \citet{Vaezipoor2021} used a black-box evolutionary strategy to learn a state-of-the-art branching heuristic for model counting.
+With the advent of modern deep learning architectures, practitioners train models that take the raw representation of a problem instance as the model input. \citet{Yolcu2019} learned a local search heuristic for SAT; \citet{Tonshoff2022} built a generic graph neural network-based method for iteratively changing assignments in CSPs; \citet{Lederman2019} used the REINFORCE algorithm to learn an alternative to the VSIDS heuristic for QBF that improved CPU time within a competitive solver; \cite{song2022learning} used a Q-learning approach for to learn a branching policy for CSP; and \citet{Vaezipoor2021} used a black-box evolutionary strategy to learn a state-of-the-art branching heuristic for model counting, demonstrating improvements in walltime performance over the competitive \texttt{SharpSAT} solver.
+There are also various applications of RL for learning to branch in MIP \cite{Scavuzzo2022, etheve2020reinforcement, parsonson2022reinforcement}.
 Finally, \citet{Kurin2020}'s work, which used Q-learning for branching in the CDCL solver Minisat, is closest to our own.
-Training on random satisfiable problems with 50 variables and generalizing online to 250 variables for both satisfiable and unsatisfiable instances, they were able to improve running time over a generic solver.
-They resolved the path / tree distinction by treating a traversal through a tree as a path (which could be exponential in length) and allowing backtracking state transitions.
-They do not incorporate the stack of backtracking points into their state which violates the Markov assumption.
-This does not allow them to correctly model solving unsatisfiability.
-However, they only trained on satisfiable problems where the optimal policy is a path and does not require backtracking.
-At test time, they only used their policy for top-level decisions, although they trained their policy for every decision during training. \longver{
+They trained on random satisfiable problems with 50 variables and generalized online to 250 variables for both satisfiable and unsatisfiable instances and improved Minisat running time.
+Instances in their training set required on the order of 100 decisions.
+The authors found that increasing the difficulty of the training set generalized poorly and training was less stable; the authors cite higher variance returns from longer episodes, challenges for temporal credit assignment, and difficulties with exploration.
+They resolved the path/tree distinction by treating a traversal through a tree as a path (which could be exponential in length) and allowing backtracking state transitions.
+This, coupled with not incorporating the stack of backtracking points into their state violates the Markov assumption when backtracking, which is necessary for proving unsatisfiability and is important for satisfiability for all but the optimal policy.